Sunken hides (3 locations)

 Please read our Terms & Conditions for all Squiver photo tours.

 If you would like to take out cancellation insurance, it needs to be arranged upon booking.
-You can get cancellation insurance through a third party, or we can arrange it for you.
+You can get cancellation insurance through a third party, or we can arrange it for you if you live in The Netherlands, Belgium or Germany.
 For more information go to: www.squiver.com/insurance.html.

 POSSIBLE ADD-ON: PHINDA PRIVATE GAME RESERVE